rkgIITBh/data-structures.github.io/HTML/introBtree.md

 <i>2(k-1)(1+k+k<sup>2</sup> + k<sup>3</sup> + ... + k<sup>h</sup>)</i>
 </p>

-In the example given above, we don't distinguish between items and their key.
-Equivalently, an item and its key are the same.
+In the above example, we don't distinguish between items and their keys.
+Equivalently, an item and its key are are the same.
-However, typically we make a distinction between items and their corresponding keys.
-Items are records accessed by providing corresponding keys.
-There are two ways of storing items in B-Tree.
+However, typically in real database implementation, a distinction exists between items and their corresponding keys.
+Items are records accessed by providing corresponding primary keys.
+Therefore, we have two ways of storing items in B-Tree.

 1. Keys are stored at nodes, and items are stored at external nodes.
 2. A key and its corresponding item are stored together at the same position.